 Moreover, we compared the positions of the seven FSRQ candidates with the 9-year IceCube sky map \citep{Abbasi2022a}, which provides the probability that the observed neutrino flux is of non-astrophysical origin, mapped across the entire sky on a 0.2$^{\circ} \times$ 0.2$^{\circ}$ grid.
-Interestingly, we find that 4 out of the 7 FSRQ candidates lie within 1$^{\circ}$ of a significant peak (local p-value < 4$\times$10$^{-4}$) in the sky map, whereas only 0.12 such associations would be expected by chance.
-The most intriguing case is GB6J1350+233 (CRATESJ1350+23), located approximately 0.8$^{\circ}$ from the fifth most significant position on the IceCube scan \citep[Tab.
-S2]{Abbasi2022a}.
-Although the sky map and the IceCat-1 catalog are not independent datasets, this correlation might suggest that, with high probability, some of these seven FSRQs produce detectable and measureable neutrino fluxes.
+Interestingly, we find that four out of the seven FSRQ candidates lie within 1$^{\circ}$ of a significant peak (local p-value < 4$\times$10$^{-4}$) in the sky map To calculate the number of associations expected by chance, we exploited the uniform distribution of RQ quasar positions over the region by extracting 10,000 samples of seven positions each.
+We find a mean value of 0.12.
+The most intriguing case is GB6J1350+233 (CRATESJ1350+23), located approximately 0.8$^{\circ}$ from the fifth most significant position on the IceCube scan \citep[Table S2]{Abbasi2022a}.
+Although the sky map and the IceCat-1 catalogue are not independent datasets, this correlation might suggest that, with a high probability, some of these seven FSRQs produce detectable and measurable neutrino fluxes.